vstamporis/barista-gradle-plugin/README.md

+# Barista

-Barista - A gradle plugin for android testing
+A gradle plugin for Android testing

-Project name: barista-plugin
+>Project name: barista-plugin
-Author: Tsiskomichelis Stelios - 2018
+>Author: Tsiskomichelis Stelios - 2018
-Email: stsiskomixelis@aueb.gr
+>Email: stsiskomixelis@aueb.gr

 0. Overview

 1. How to use
     a) Clone the project from the repository
     b) Install the plugin to the local maven repository using the command 'gradle build install'